DevOpsBootcamp/website/source/01_the_very_basics.rst

 File Paths:
 ===========

+.. note:: who presents this slide

 * . means current directory
 * .. means parent directory
 * Tilde (~) means your homedir

 Special Characters:
 ===================

+.. note:: who presents this slide

 * escape with \ to use them literally
 * # means a comment